chp-legacy/chainpoint-node/README.md

 Update 9/19/2017

 Nodes will receive enough credits to submit the maximum number of hashes to Core per day.
-Nodes under max load will submit one hash per second to Core, and there are 86,400 seconds per day.
-At UTC midnight, Nodes with a balance below 86,400 will have their credit balance restored to 86,400.
 This credit model will remain active until further notice.
 At this time, there is no need to convert TNT to credits.

 ### Sending Hashes to Your Node with the CLI